The GnuCash Preferences window allows you to customize your

 each time the auto-save process is started.

-Retain log files — In this section you could set your preferences about the log files using the provided radio buttons.
+Retain log files: In this section you can set your preferences about the log files using the provided radio buttons.

 In some places commercial ATMs (not